Blomkvist-ops/TodoList/README.md

 ## User Stories

 - As a user, I want to be able to add a task to my to-do list
-- As a user, I want to be able to view the list of tasks on my to-do list
 - As a user, I want to be able to mark a task as complete on my to-do list
 - As a user, I want to be able to delete a task from my to-do-list
 - As a user, I want to be able to classify different tasks in my to-do list
 - As a user, I want to be able to add brief description of each task
 - As a user, I want to be able to set hours that needed to complete each task
 - As a user, I want to be able to set deadline of each task
+- As a user, I want to be able to see the number of incomplete and number of completed tasks on my to-do list